arraylabs/myq/README.md

-## MyQ custom component for Home Assistant.
+## MyQ component for Home Assistant.

-"""
 Platform for the MyQ cover component.
 For more details about this platform, please refer to the documentation https://www.home-assistant.io/components/cover.myq/
-"""

 Initial code provided by user MisterWil on the Home Assistant Forum.
 His initial code can be found at http://pastebin.com/qVszax1t.